Looking for the best things to do in Eguisheim?

 Useful Tip: Effective September 2022, all three castles are undergoing restorations.
 You can’t climb inside the castles, but you can tour the exteriors.

 By Foot: If you are up for an adventure, you can walk to the three castles from Eguisheim.
 It’s a long uphill slog to the top, but your efforts will be rewarded.
-In total, it takes about 1.5 hours one way.
+It takes about three hours, there and back.

 By Car: The fastest way to visit the castles is to drive.
 There’s a parking lot at the base called Parking des Trois Châteaux (GPS Coordinates: 48.039974, 7.2270435).